PhpGt/Database/README.md

 + Mongo (planned)
 + CouchDB (planned)

-# Building queries in PHP.
+# Building queries in PHP

 Instead of having a raw SQL query to inject parameters into, the query can be built in PHP.
 As an example, we will replace `src/query/student/getInCourse.sql` with `src/query/student/getInCourse.php`.